Bermuda Lacrosse Association: World Under 19 Championships

 Bermuda made its first appearance at the 2008 International Lacrosse Federation Under-19 World Lacrosse Championships in Coquitlam, British Columbia, Canada.
 The team that represented Bermuda consisted mostly of Bermudian resident students that were attending boarding schools in the United States, Canada and England where they had learned to play the game.
 Bermuda was placed in the Red Division alongside Finland, Wales, Germany, Scotland and South Korea.
 Bermuda opened with a win over Finland 11-5 and a win over Wales 6-5.
 Bermuda then lost to the top team in the division Germany 15-7 making for a decisive game against Scotland for the right for promotion.
 An 8-7 third quarter lead evaporated as Bermuda fell 13-8 to Scotland, eliminating Bermuda from contention for the play-in games and a top 8 finish.
 Bermuda concluded the round robin with an 8-4 victory over South Korea.
 In the play-off round, Bermuda beat Finland 5-4 to advance to the 9th place game, where they fell 8-3 in the rematch with Wales to finish 10th overall.

 Bermuda recently completed in the 2010 World Lacrosse Championships in Manchester, England.
 The team was placed in the Yellow Division with Poland, Denmark and Finland.
 The Barracuda's opened play with back to back losses: a 2-16 match with Poland and a 5-11 outcome against Finland.
-They then turned in a strong 11-8 victory against Denkmark to finish pool play.
+They then turned in a strong 11-8 victory against Denmark to finish pool play.
 The squad started the Qualifying competition in a rematch with Poland, falling in a closely contested 14-10 loss.
 They bounced back with an impressive 8-4 victory over Norway.
 This win placed Bermuda in the playoffs with against a very physical Latvia, with Bermuda prevailing in an 8-7 victory.
 They concluded play with a 12-7 loss to Slovakia, ending the Championships in 18th place with a 3-4 record.